sharovatov/teamlead/articles/rational_improvement_en.md

 ## Conservative (rigid, non-changing process)

-Software development process might just work.
-Or it might constantly adapt to ever-changing world, improving its efficiency.
+The software development process might just work.
+Or it might constantly adapt to an ever-changing world, improving its efficiency.

-A good example of a very conservative process is scrum, where scrum master must ensure the scrum process is done exactly as written in the guide:
+An excellent example of a very conservative process is scrum, where Scrum master must ensure the scrum process is done exactly as written in the guide:

 ```
 The Scrum Master is accountable for establishing Scrum as defined in the Scrum Guide